 But how are you supposed to get kids excited about prepping when it’s already hard enough getting them to do chores?
 In this post I’m going to make a few suggestions.
 Keep in mind that every child is different, so what works on one might not work on another and vice versa.

 1. Provide Survivalist-Related Entertainment

 One of the easiest ways to get started is to provide them with books, movies, and games that have something to do with survival.
 For example, when I was a kid I really liked Hatchet by Gary Paulsen.
 It’s about a boy who gets lost in the Canadian wilderness and has to use his skills to survive.
-Today the most popular survival fiction book for children is The Hunger Games, but there are many others.

 If your child isn’t much of a reader, try some TV shows and movies.
 There are all sorts of survival TV shows nowadays, and there are many great survival movies (not the R-rated ones, of course).
 They won’t teach many specific skills, but they might get your children interested in learning more.